Owen Smith: Military interventions

 In 2006, Smith said while discussing the Iraq War that "I thought at the time the tradition of the Labour Party and the tradition of left-wing engagement to remove dictators was a noble, valuable tradition".
 However, later during the same by-election campaign, in an interview with The Daily Telegraph, Smith argued that the invasion of Iraq was a mistake and "the world would have been a safer place if we hadn't done it."

 He was amongst the 557 MPs who voted in favour of the UN-backed air strikes on Libya in 2011.

 In December 2015, Smith sided with the Labour leadership by opposing the government's plans for military intervention in the Syrian civil war.
 He called for lessons to be learned from past intervention in the Middle East and a more diplomatic approach to be pursued instead.

 Personal life

 He is married to Liz, who is a primary school teacher, and moved to Llantrisant after being elected in 2010, having previously lived in Surrey.
 They have three children.
+In 2023 after his promotion with Bristol Myers Squibb, Smith and his family relocated to Melbourne, Australia.